 - adding new flock members that carry the virus, either actively or passively

-- carrying around virus particles on clothes, tools, or on human skin
+- carrying around virus particles on clothes, tools, or human skin

-- wild birds like crows and pigeons that are resistant to the virus can still spread it
+- wild birds like crows, sparrows, and pigeons that are resistant to the virus can still spread it

-A chicken that’s actively infected will transmit the disease via coughing and sneezing.
+A chicken that is actively infected will transmit the virus via coughing and sneezing.
 Other birds become infected when they inhale the aerosols in the air or when virus particles end up in their eyes.
 Although the virus is highly contagious, spreading can be rather slow.

 Recovered birds carry the virus for life.
-These birds can become contagious in stressful conditions, showing only a few or even no clinical signs of illness.
+These birds can become contagious in stressful conditions, showing little or no clinical signs of illness.

 Risk to humans

-Multiple vaccines are available on the market that aid in the prevention of infectious laryngotracheitis.
+There are several vaccines available that aid in the prevention of infectious laryngotracheitis.
 The most common vaccine is based on a weakened version of the live virus, administered via eye drops.
 It’s also possible to vaccinate directly in the eggs with pox-based vector vaccines, but that’s usually only an option for big hatcheries.